ZerothAngel/zPermissions/README.md

 *   `/permissions player <player> groups` &mdash; List the groups a player is a member of.
 *   `/permissions player <player> setgroup <group>` &mdash; Removes all of a player's group memberships and adds them to given group.
 *   `/permissions player <player> show` &mdash; Show any permissions associated with a player.
+*   `/permissions player <player> dump [-w <world>] [-f <filter>] [region...]` &mdash; Evaluates permissions for the given player as if they were in the given world and region(s) and recursively dumps all permissions.
+Note that this will only contain permissions directly or indirectly set by zPermissions.
+It will not include default permissions or permissions set by other plugins.
+(Use `/permissions check` to check for effective permissions.)
+Specify a filter to only display permissions with the given substring.

 ### Group Commands ###